Learn-Write-Repeat/Open-contributions/Ananthakrishnan_Python_basic-operators.md

-# Basic-Operators in Python
+# BASIC OPERATORS IN PYTHON

- ## Operators are used to perform operations on variables and values.
+ **Operators are used to perform operations on variables and values.**
- ## Python divides the operators in the following groups:
+ **Python divides the operators in the following groups:**

    - Arithmetic operators
    - Assignment operators
    - Comparison operators